 If the land is owned by East Devon District Council you need to contact our Streetscene events team: email@example.com.

-The grant of a pavement licence only permits the placing of furniture on the highway, other regulatory frameworks still apply such as the need for alcohol licenses and the need to comply with registration requirements for food businesses.
+The grant of a temporary pavement licence only permits the placing of furniture on the highway once a licence is granted.
+Other regulatory frameworks still apply such as the need for alcohol licenses and the need to comply with registration requirements for food businesses.

 Under the Highways Act 1980 the area for which a Pavement Café Licence is sought must be a highway, namely:

 - a highway in relation to which a pedestrian planning order is in force

 - a bridleway